HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 It's important to mention that HTTP/2 Push can also damage performance if not used correctly which probably explains why it is often disabled.

 One solution to this, is to use the [PRPL Pattern](https://addyosmani.com/blog/the-prpl-pattern/) which stands for **Push** (or preload) the critical resources, **Render** the initial route as soon as possible, **Pre-cache** remaining assets, and **Lazy-load** other routes and non-critical assets.
 This is possible only if your website is a Progressive Web App and uses a Service Worker to improve the caching strategy.
-By doing this all subsequent requests never even go out to the network, and so there's no need to push all the time and we still get the best of both worlds.
+By doing this, all subsequent requests never even go out to the network and so there's no need to push all the time and we still get the best of both worlds.

 ## Service Workers

 For both `preload` and `prefetch` we've had an increase in adoption when the page is controlled by a [Service Worker](https://developers.google.com/web/fundamentals/primers/service-workers).
 This is because of the potential to both improve the resource prioritization by preloading when the Service Worker is not active yet and intelligently prefetching future resources while letting the Service Worker cache them before they're needed by the user.

+{# TODO(authors): Add or remove figure description. #}
 {{ figure_markup(
   image="resource-hint-adoption-onservice-worker-pages.png",
   caption="Resource hint adoption on service worker pages.",